sanjayvarghese1/deployment-rfp/README.md

-# Procurement Link
+# Procurenet

-Procurement Link is a procurement and RFP platform with a Next.js frontend, a FastAPI backend boundary, and Supabase-powered data and authentication.
+Procurnet is a procurement and RFP platform with a Next.js frontend, a FastAPI backend boundary, and Supabase-powered data and authentication.

 ## Website